 10 Game of Thrones filming locations in Dubrovnik, tried and tested by yours truly!

 WARNING: There’s a potential for spoilers here, so if you’re not 100% up-to-date on the series, proceed at your own risk.

-The entrance to the Old Town, otherwise known as Pile Gate, constantly crops up in the series, but there’s no one specific scene that springs to mind when you see it.
+The entrance to the Old Town of Dubrovnik, otherwise known as Pile Gate, constantly crops up in the first few series of Game of Thrones, but there’s no one specific scene that springs to mind when you see it.
 It’s more of a background scene – like an extra, except a setting instead of a person.

-We all know what steps I’m talking about right?
+We all know what steps these are, right?
 I don’t think there’s a more iconic set of steps in the world of TV and film than these, the ones where Cersei made her Walk of Shame!

 This one confused me.
-I’m not sure if it’s always inaccessible to mere peasants like me, or if it was just closed because Robin Hood was using it to frolic with his Merry Men, but I could not get anywhere near Bokar Fortress, which was frequently used as a filming location throughout the series.
-What I could do, however, was stand on the Walls and take a really bad photo of what I thought might be Bokar Fortress, having only the Radio Times guide as my ally.
+I’m not sure if it’s always inaccessible to mere peasants like me, or if it was just closed because Robin Hood was using it to frolic with his Merry Men, but I could not get anywhere near Bokar Fortress, What I could do, however, was stand on the Walls and take a really bad photo of it.
+You’re welcome.

-This was my favourite.
-It’s kind of boring compared to a lot of the others, but to me it was the most instantly recognisable!
+This was my favourite Game of Thrones location in Dubrovnik!
+It’s kind of boring compared to a lot of the others, but to me it was easily the most recognisable and therefore exciting.